Formulating the complete initial boundary value problem in numerical relativity to model black hole echoes: Covariant Summation By Parts

 If we instead define a vector field $F^i\equiv uv^i$, we see that this is nothing more than the covariant divergence theorem:

 Now we consider functions discretely sampled on a grid.
 A traditional one dimensional SBP derivative operator $D$, along with its norm operator $\Sigma$, satisfy

-where $B=\mathrm{diag}(-1,0,\dots,0,1)$\footnote{The boundary operator has this form if grid values on the boundary are included.
-It has a different interpolating/extrapolating form if this is not the case (see for example \cite{MATTSSON2017255}).}, for any two functions $u$ and $v$ sampled on a grid.
-In dimensions greater than one, $v$ will take the role of a vector valued function.
+where $B=\mathrm{diag}(-1,0,\dots,0,1)$, for any two functions $u$ and $v$ sampled on a grid.
+In dimensions greater than one, $v$ will take the role of a vector valued function\footnote{The boundary operator has this form if grid values on the boundary are included.
+It has a different interpolating/extrapolating form if this is not the case (see for example \cite{MATTSSON2017255}).}.
 With a few alterations, the covariant version of this property in 3D can be written as

 Here, the operator $\sD_i \equiv \Gamma^{-1}D_i\Gamma$ approximates the 3-divergence, the operator $D_i$ approximates the scalar gradient, and $W\equiv\Sigma\sW$ is the covariant norm operator that approximates 3-volume integration, where operator $\sW$ is a diagonal matrix with the values of $\sqrt{\gamma}$ injected along that diagonal.
 Finally, ${S_i\equiv B \sS_i}$ is the boundary operator that approximates covariant surface integrals, where $\sS_i$ are diagonal matrices with the values of $s_i\sqrt{\sigma}$ injected along those diagonals and $\sigma$ is the determinant of the metric on the 2-surface of the boundary.
 This is to be directly compared with the continuous version Eq.~(\ref{Eq:CovScalar}).
 This is not the only way to think about the covariant SBP energy estimate; one might include an arbitrary positive definite symmetrizer for example, but we find this way particularly elegant.